bettar/miele-lxiv-easy/README.md

 	![step5](img/step5.png)

 	- menu: "Product", "Scheme", "Edit Scheme...", "Run", "Info", "Build Configuration", select "Development", "Close"
-	- "PROJECT", "Info", Localization, remobe all languages excepr "English - Development Language"
+	- "PROJECT", "Info", Localization, remove all languages except "English - Development Language"
 	- menu: "Product", "Build"

 - If when you run the application you get some error with signing certificate, try removing the Signing Identity for the Development configuration: